 Is the specification available to the public?

-All ZigBee RF4CE platforms are tested before being made available to product developers.
-There are now many ZigBee RF4CEF Compliant Platforms for equipment manufactures to select from when designing a ZigBee product.
-A ZigBee Certified product test program for ZigBee Remote Control is now available.
-This program allows product manufactures to create products compliant with the ZigBee Remote Control standard and demonstrate that their products are interoperable with products made by other manufacturers using the same standard.
+All Zigbee RF4CE platforms are tested before being made available to product developers.
+There are now many Zigbee RF4CEF Compliant Platforms for equipment manufacturers to select from when designing a Zigbee product.
+A Zigbee Certified product test program for Zigbee Remote Control is now available.
+This program allows product manufacturers to create products compliant with the Zigbee Remote Control standard and demonstrate that their products are interoperable with products made by other manufacturers using the same standard.

 |The Zigbee Alliance is the foundation and future of the IoT.
 Established in 2002, our wide-ranging global membership collaborates to create and evolve universal open standards for the products transforming the way we live, work, and play.
 With our members’ deep and diverse expertise, robust certification programs, and a full suite of open IoT solutions, we are leading the movement toward a more intuitive, imaginative, and useful world.|